owlet42/kubeflow-docs/examples/llm_llama_deployment/README.md

-# LLaMA Deployment on Kubeflow with Torchserve
+# LLaMA Deployment on Freestone Kubeflow with Torchserve

 This tutorial guides you deploy the LLaMA model on the Freestone Kubeflow platform with torchserve.